product-noob/product-noob.github.io/_posts/2022-03-22-Building Mini Apps.md

 </figure>

 **Why**
 -   Why are we building it?
 It is worth building for?
 -   Why is it useful for our users, for our merchant partners, for us?
 -   Why build right now?
 Why not before or later?

 **What**
 -   What’s are we trying to achieve?
 -   What does success for the platform look like?
 What’s our north star?
 -   What are the constraints under which we need to operate (resource, time, cost etc.)?

 **How**
 -   How will we build it?
 What does a MVP look like?
 -   How does a steady state in future with “Mini Programs” look like?
 -   How will we launch it and scale it?

-By the end of this thought exercise (which took many weeks), we were ready with a broad idea of what we needed to build and how we needed to build it.
+By the end of this thought exercise (which took many weeks), we were ready with a broad idea of what we needed and how we wanted to build it.

 **Core tenants for the Mini Apps:**